liamca/sharepoint-indexing-azure-cognitive-search/README.md

 - Sign in to the [Azure portal](https://portal.azure.com/) as the Admin you copied from above/
 - If you have access to multiple tenants, use the Directories + subscriptions filter  in the top menu to switch to the tenant in which you want to register the application.
-- Search for and select Azure Active Directory.
+- Search for and select Microsoft Entra ID.
 - Under Manage, select App registrations > New registration.
 - Enter a Name for your application, for example <code>sharepoint-ai-search-indexing</code>.
 Users of your app might see this name, and you can change it later.
 - Select Register.
 - Under Manage, select Certificates & secrets.
 - Under Client secrets, select New client secret, enter a name, and then select Add.
 Record the value which will be the "Client Secret" in a safe location for use in a later step.
-NOTE: Do no copy the "Secredt ID" as this is not needed.
+NOTE: Do not copy the "Secret ID" as this is not needed.
 - Under Manage, select API Permissions > Add a permission.
 Select Microsoft Graph.
 - Select Application permissions.
 - Under User node, select User.Read.All as well as Site.Read.All, then select Add permissions.
 - If you notice that "Grant Admin Consent" is required, enable this now.
 Make sure all permissions have been granted admin consent.
-If you require an Admin, please see this [document](https://learn.microsoft.com/azure/active-directory/develop/console-app-quickstart?pivots=devlang-python) for additional help.
+If you require an Admin, please see this [document](https://learn.microsoft.com/en-us/entra/identity-platform/index-service?pivots=devlang-python) for additional help.
 - Click "Overview" and copy the "Application (client) ID" as well as the "Directory (tenant) ID"

 ## Configuration Env variables